-When it comes to pumping water out of a tank, the pressure washer pumps are likely to play out first if you purchase a consumer-grade unit, even it you purchase a higher end motor like a Honda.
+When it comes to pumping water out of a tank, the pressure washer pumps are likely to play out first if you purchase a consumer-grade unit, even if you purchase a higher-end motor like a Honda.
 A few pump brands that I have heard are pretty good are Simpson, CAT, GP, or Gorman Rupp.

 Be sure to check the warranty on whatever unit you purchase, as it may cover the pump in addition to the motor.
-Also be sure to look for a triplex pump.
-These are typically higher quality than standard axial pumps and is what higher-end units will usually have.
+Also, be sure to look for a triplex pump.
+These are typically higher quality than standard axial pumps and what higher-end units will usually have.

 Most of the time anywhere from 1 – 2.5 gallons per minute should be okay for cleaning most cars, but you may want to look for a unit in the 4-5 GPM range for larger SUVs and vehicles.
 With the water doing all of the cleaning, a higher GPM rating will enable you to dispense more water faster, speeding up cleaning.

 PSI is not as big of a deal for detailing cars and trucks, since you don’t want to exceed 1,200 – 1,900 PSI at max.

 The base (or skid) is a great way to keep everything organized, secure, and mobile .
 If you’re operating out of a pickup truck (for example), it’s nice to be able to move everything easily if you have a forklift or pallet jack and don’t feel like carrying your equipment on the weekends.

 Ultimate washer also makes a powder-coated skid plate frame specifically for certain pressure washers you can pick up on Amazon here.
 This is a good starting point that you can incorporate into your base, or simply use it as-is.
 Perfect for vans or truck beds.